daiyanrafi/hotel-management-app/README.md

 ## BACKEND CHECK

-Goto postman hit this url and check
+Goto postman hit some of the url(below) of this project and check

 ```bash
 POST: [https://booking-backend-7r36.onrender.com/api/auth/logi]